 The international community employs a Special Rapporteur to oversee implementation of these important rights and equality provisions.
 The current Special Rapporteur for the freedom of religion and belief is Mr. Ahmed Shaheed.
-You can watch a video clip of a former Special Rapporteur, Mr Bielefeldt, talking about the importance of being allowed to live according to your non-religious deep convictions here.
+Watch a video clip of a former Special Rapporteur, Mr Bielefeldt, talking about the importance of being allowed to live according to your non-religious deep convictions.

 The right to culturally acceptable food